meghana3M/Core-and--adv-Python-with-DSA/README.md

 **Logical Operators :**   (and or not)    these operate on conditional statements

 **elif clause : [ else if ]** if stat can be chained together with a lot of these elif stat follwed by else

+# **Chapter - 7 (loops in python)**

+sometimes we need to repeat set of statements in our program for instance .

+so loops make it easy for programmers to tell the computer which set of instructions to repeat and how

+#### **Types of loops in python :**

+primarily there are two types of loops in python :

+1. while loop : condition is checked first , if it evaluates to true the body of loop is executed otherwise not , once the loop is entered process is continued until the condition becomes false
+2. for loop : iterates through sequence like list , tuple,string

+syntax of while loop : while condition :

+    #body of loop

+syntax of for loop : for list in i :

+    print(list)

+Range function in Python : used to generate a sequence of numbers

+    range(start,stop,step)

+ex: for i in range(0,7):

+    print(i)

+for loop with else :

+ex: list = [1,2,3,4]

+    for item in list :

+    print(item)

+    else :

+    print("done")

+**break stat** : used to come out  of loop when encountered

+ex: for i  in range(0,80)

+    print(i)

+    if i ==3 :

+    break

+**continue stat :** used to stop current iteration of loop and continue with the next

+ex : for i in range(0,4):
+           print("new")

+    if i==2:

+    continue

+    print(i)

+**Pass stat :** null stat in python which means it does nothing

+ex: for i in list :

+    pass  ----> without pass the program will  give an error